Anti-abortion bills: Odds good in GOP states, not Congress

 The Supreme Court struck down a similar law in Texas three years ago, but since then Kavanaugh replaced retiring Justice Anthony Kennedy, who had voted to strike down the Texas law.

-In another case, officials from Indiana are asking the Supreme Court to hear their appeal of a lower court ruling blocking a 2016 law aiming to ban women from deciding to undergo abortions because of a fetus' genetic abnormalities, such as Down syndrome.
+In another case, officials from Indiana are asking the justices to hear their appeal of a lower court ruling blocking a 2016 law aiming to ban women from deciding to have an abortion because of a fetus' genetic abnormalities, such as Down syndrome.